Cardiac Rehabilitation: Monitoring Your Body's Response to Exercise - Topic Overview

 trainer.
 And then you may be able to use it when you exercise on your own.

-During exercise, you will want to monitor for and report any chest pain to your
+During exercise, you will want to monitor for and report any angina symptoms, such as chest pain or pressure, to your

 The RPE is a means of determining how hard you are exerting